MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/vmware-terraform-winsrv.md

     > [!NOTE]
     > We highly recommend that you scope the service principal to a specific [Azure subscription and resource group](/cli/azure/ad/sp).

-### Preparing a window server VMware vSphere VM template
+### Prepare a Windows Server VMware vSphere VM template

 Before using the below guide to deploy a Windows Server VM and connect it to Azure Arc, a VMware vSphere template is required.
 [The following README](./vmware-winsrv2k19-template.md) will instruct you how to easily create such a template using VMware vSphere 6.5 and above.